aalto-ics-kepaco/MKC_software/README.md

 Multi-view Kernel Completion

 (c) Sahely Bhadra
-sahely.bhadra@aalto.fi or sahely@iitpkd.ac.in
+sahely@iitpkd.ac.in
-Details of the software are available in http://arxiv.org/abs/1602.02518

 Jun.
 1, 2016.

+This version is debugged by Xiangju Qin, a postdoctoral researcher in Prof. Tero Aittokallio's group at FIMM, university of Helsinki.
+I convey my regards to her.
+April, 2019.

+Details of the software are available in http://arxiv.org/abs/1602.02518

 This package contains  following three version of proposed multi-view kernel completion method along with supporting function and scripts

 1. MKCsdp